LizzyRevels/python_challenge/PyBank/README.md

 Python Homework - Py Me Up, Charlie

+"PyBank"

 BACKGROUND
-In this homework assignment, I used what I have learned over three days of in class instruction (9 hours) to complete this challenge using Python.
+In this homework assignment, I used what I have learned over three days of in class instruction (9 hours), and out of class research to complete this challenge using Python.

 Before any coding began:
 -I had to create a new repository for this project called python-challenge.